chaitanyapotti/Counter/Readme.txt

 1. public address of Peggy
 2. The hashed digest used by Peggy (hash of the secret message)
+3. Token ERC20 compliant that she wishes to trade away
+4. Amount of ERC20 compliant token that she wishes to trade away
+5. Token ERC20 compliant that she wishes to receive
+6. Amount of ERC20 compliant token that she wishes receive

 Victor will now be creating a transaction on his chain (ETH) using the following details against the Counter Smart contract on the ETH Chain.